ramenengine/afkit/README.md

 - SHOW> changes the display.
 - STEP> changes the logic.
-- GO> changes your event handler and clears the step assignment.  use the words ETYPE and E to process Allegro events here.
+- GO> changes your event handler and clears the step assignment.  use the words ETYPE and EVT to process Allegro events here.